 Discriminatory practices and actions can negatively impact student learning.
 Faculty who actively stand against these behaviors in their classrooms and on campus can help make college experiences safer and more welcoming for all students.

 Faculty members are typically on college campuses longer than students.
 This means that faculty can support students and address issues even as students enter and exit college.

 Ways LGBTQ+ Faculty Create Positive Change for Students

 LGBTQ+ faculty can create positive change on campus in a variety of ways.
-Faculty organizations allow individuals to join together in support of LGBTQ+ issues and equitable practices on campus.
+Faculty organizations allow individuals to join together supporting LGBTQ+ issues and equitable practices on campus.
 These organizations may lead the charge in informing and educating other faculty members on important issues.